sichkar-valentyn/System_programming_for_SPARQL_querying_with_interface_development_by_html_files/README.md

 # System programming for SPARQL querying with interface development by html files
-System programming in C# for SPARQL querying through Knowledge Base (KB) with interface development by creating *.html* files.
+System programming in C# for <b>SPARQL querying</b> through Knowledge Base (KB) with interface development by creating *.html* files.

 ### Reference to:
 [1] Valentyn N Sichkar.
 System programming in C# for SPARQL querying through KB with interface development by creating html files // GitHub platform [Electronic resource].
 URL: https://github.com/sichkar-valentyn/System_programming_for_SPARQL_querying_with_interface_development_by_html_files (date of access: XX.XX.XXXX)

 ## Description
 Program creates *.html* files for each class, property and instance.
 Program generates index.html file out of all *.html* files as well as *KB.n3* file out of all *.n3* files.
-Also, program provides user interface for SPARQL quering through *KB.n3* file.
+Also, program provides user interface for <b>SPARQL quering</b> through *KB.n3* file.

 ## Content
 * <a href="#KB index.html file">KB index.html file</a>